How to Show/List Tables in a SQL Server Database

 List of actual tables

-Use dbo.sysobjects to list tables
+Using dbo.sysobjects to list tables

 dbo.sysobjects is an outdated version of the sys.objects view that was in use prior to the release of SQL Server 2005.
-If you are working with SQL Server 2000 or an earlier version and need to list tables in your databases.
-You should utilize dbo.sysobjects.
+If you are working with SQL Server 2000 or an earlier version and need to list tables in your databases, you should utilize dbo.sysobjects.

 SELECT